Murder of Lim Lee Tin: Defence's case

 However, on 8 October 1992, the same date of Chin Seow Noi's fourth wedding anniversary, Judicial commissioner Amarjeet Singh ruled in favour of the prosecution and dismissed the defence lawyers' submissions, concluding that the prosecution had made out a prima facie case against the trio and established the essential elements of the offence charged.
-Singh stated that the use of the three words "get rid of" by Seow Noi could only reasonably mean to cause Lim's death, and there was evidence that on the night of Lim's murder, upon receiving news from Yaw Kim that they have killed Lim, Seow Noi calmly received the news, which meant she had knew her plot would cause Lim's death.
+Singh stated that the use of the three words "get rid of" by Seow Noi could only reasonably mean to cause Lim's death, and there was evidence that on the night of Lim's murder, upon receiving news from Yaw Kim that they have killed Lim, Seow Noi calmly received the news, which meant she had known her plot would cause Lim's death.
 If her meaning of "get rid of" was misunderstood by Yaw Kim, Seow Noi would have shown any feelings of outrage or surprise in her reaction to the news of Lim's death.

 Subsequently, on the same day he admitted the confessions, Singh ordered the three defendants to go to the stand and put up their defence.
 However, Ng and the Chin siblings chose to remain silent and not give their testimony on the stand.
 The right to remain silent was a valid legal option under Singapore's law, but should an accused chose to remain silent, judges are allowed to draw an adverse inference from the decision to remain silent.